26 Types of Bats Found In Texas! (ID GUIDE)

 cave myotis range map

 Most bats have a well-developed homing ability, allowing them to leave a familiar place and find their way back.
 Unfortunately, the Cave Myotis doesn’t have this helpful adaptation.
-Instead, they use their sense of smell and vision to aid in finding their way around.
+Instead, they use their sense of smell and vision to find their way around.

 • Eumops perotis

 • Fur is dark grayish brown or brown with white roots that are usually visible.
 The tail is very long and extends way past their wings.
-The wingspan is approximately 20 to 23 inches.
+The wingspan is approximately 20 to 23 inches (50 to 58 cm).

 • Large ears that project over the eyes, which is how they got their name.